hypervel/hypervel.org/docs/docs/queues.md

 ### Inspecting Batches

-The `LaravelHyperf\Bus\Batch` instance that is provided to batch completion callbacks has a variety of properties and methods to assist you in interacting with and inspecting a given batch of jobs:
+The `Hypervel\Bus\Batch` instance that is provided to batch completion callbacks has a variety of properties and methods to assist you in interacting with and inspecting a given batch of jobs:

 ```php
 // The UUID of the batch...